liborty/rstats/README.md

 * `Comediance` is similar to `covariance`, except zero median vectors are used to compute it,  instead of zero mean vectors.

 ## Appendix II: Recent Releases

+* **Version 1.0.5** Dependence is now the same as mutual information.
+Added 1D `median correlation`, which we define analogously to Pearson's, as cosine of the angle between two zero median vectors (instead of zero mean vectors).
+This is more robust.
+Added `dependencies` and `correlations` which efficiently map these relationships of a single given vector (typically of outcomes), to a set of vectors (typically features vectors).

 * **Version 1.0.4** Added joint pdf, joint entropy and dependence for a set of n vectors.